BTrujillo816/coffee-scale/README.md

 ## Author

-Written by Brandon Trujillo and Miguel Takinan 2024
+Written by Brandon Trujillo and Miguel Takinan, 2024

 ## License